Write Your Final Year Project And Score an "A" Call🤙🏾 08145800861

 7. Kazan Federal University (KFU)

-• Best For: Petroleum Engineering and Linguistics.
+• Best For: Petroleum Engineering, Geochemistry, Oriental Studies, and Linguistics.

 8. Tomsk State University (TSU)